CleverPumpkin/CrunchyCalendar/README.md

 ```

 # Color indicators
 Calendar widget is able to display simple color indicators on the date cell.
-Indicators represent as colored dots (max 4 dots per date cell).

 ```kotlin